ghik/kubernetes-the-harder-way/docs/QEMU.md

 We're done with the Live CD distribution.
 It was nice for playing with QEMU, but now we're taking a step back in order to prepare a more server-like distribution.
 Here's what's going to change:

-* instead of using a Live CD image, we will use a _cloud image_ - a disk image with preinstalled Ubuntu system
+* instead of using a Live CD image, we will use a _cloud image_
 * the server will run headless, so no graphics or peripherals
 * we will run the VM entirely in terminal (no QEMU window)